Phinnnty/Train_Cursor-DART-DUBLIN/README.md

 Are you tired of looking up the DART times on your phone?
 Do you get stuck working on a project at work only to realise you wont make your train before it leaves the station?

 Never miss your train again!
-The `DART_Cursor.ahk` script uses the genuine, bonafide, electrified, Irish Rail API to put your train times directly on your screen!
+The `DART_Cursor.ahk` script uses the genuine, bonafide, electri-fied, Irish Rail API to put your train times directly on your screen!

-`DART_Cursor.ahk` is an AutoHotkey v2 script that uses the Irish Rail API to provide visual train arrival notifications.
+The `DART_Cursor.ahk` is an AutoHotkey v2 script that uses the Irish Rail API to provide visual train arrival notifications.

 </div>